-A Gram-Schmidt process 9 is a systematic method for orthonormalising a set of vectors in a space equipped with a scalar product, or by a synonym preferred in mathematics, inner product.
-The Gram-Schmidt process takes a finite, linearly independent set of base vectors and generates an orthonormal basis that spans the same (sub)space as the original set.
+A Gram-Schmidt process10 or Householder orthonormalization is a systematic method for orthonormalising a set of vectors in a space equipped with a scalar product, or by a synonym preferred in mathematics, inner product.

+The Gram-Schmidt process or Householder orthonormalization takes a finite, linearly independent set of base vectors and generates an orthonormal basis that spans the same (sub)space as the original set.